Online matrix factorization for Markovian data and applications to Network Dictionary Learning: Preliminary discussions

 \subsection{Markov chains on countable state space}

-\edit{We note that from here on, Markov chains will be denoted as $Y_{t}$ and we reserve $X_{t}$ to denote the data.} We first give a brief account on Markov chains on countable state space (see, e.g., \citep{levin2017markov}).
+\edit{We note that from here on, Markov chains will be denoted as $Y_{t}$ and we reserve $X_{t}$ to denote the data.} We first give a brief summary on Markov chains. (see, e.g., \citep{levin2017markov}).
 Fix a countable set $\Omega$.
 A function $P:\Omega^{2} \rightarrow [0,\infty)$ is called a \textit{Markov transition matrix} if every row of $P$ sums to 1.
-A sequence of $\Omega$-valued random variables $(Y_{t})_{t\in \mathbb{N}}$ is called a \textit{Markov chain} with transition matrix $P$ if for all $y_{0},y_{1},\cdots,y_{n}\in \Omega$,
+A sequence of $\Omega$-valued random variables $(Y_{t})_{t\in \mathbb{N}}$ is called a \textit{Markov chain} with transition matrix $P$ if for all $y_{0},y_{1},\dots,y_{n}\in \Omega$,

 \edit{We say that a probability distribution $\pi$ on $\Omega$ is a \textit{stationary distribution} for the chain} $(Y_{t})_{t\in \mathbb{N}}$ if $\pi = \pi P$, that is,

 We say the chain $(Y_{t})_{t\in \mathbb{N}}$ is \textit{irreducible} if for any two states $x,y\in \Omega$ there exists an integer $t\in \mathbb{N}$ such that $P^{t}(x,y)>0$.
 For each state $x\in \Omega$, let $\mathcal{T}(x) = \{ t\ge 1\,|\, P^{t}(x,x)>0 \}$ be the set of times when it is possible for the chain to return to starting state $x$.
 We define the \textit{period} of $x$ by the greatest common divisor of $\mathcal{T}(x)$.
 We say the chain $Y_{t}$ is \textit{aperiodic} if all states have period 1.
 Furthermore, the chain is said to be \textit{positive recurrent} if there exists a state $x\in \Omega$ such that the expected return time of the chain to $x$ started from $x$ is finite.
 Then an irreducible and aperiodic Markov chain has a unique stationary distribution if and only if it is positive recurrent \citep[Thm 21.21]{levin2017markov}.